headspace

 About

-headspace Albany supports young people 12 - 25 with mental health concerns and/or substance use issues, and their family and friends.
+headspace Albany supports young people aged 12 - 25 years with their mental health and wellbeing, physical health, sexual health, substance abuse issues, work and study options, and their family and friends.

-headspace Albany is delivering all services from our newly renovated Centre!
-We also offer telephone and on-line appointments.
+headspace Albany is delivering all services from our centrally located Centre!
+We also offer telephone and on-line videoconference appointments.

 If you have a Videoconference appointment Videoconference waiting room here

-No referral is needed all services are free.
-To make an appointment call 9842 9871 or drop in and make time to have a chat with our staff.
+We don't have a waiting list!
+No referral is needed and all services are free.
+To make an appointment call 9842 9871 or drop in and make time to have a chat with a member of our team.

 Hours